A lot of home buyers want to know if they can make an offer on a house for more than their mortgage pre-approval amount.

 How the Home Appraisal Ties into This

-Once you have signed a purchase agreements / sales contract with a seller, you will provide a copy of it to your mortgage lender.
+Once you have signed a purchase agreement / sales contract with a seller, you will provide a copy of it to your mortgage lender.
 They will then hire a home appraiser to come and evaluate the property.

 If you offer more on a house than the appraiser says it’s worth, it might create an additional obstacle for mortgage approval.
 In that scenario, you might have to work with the seller to reduce the asking price.